 You will also need have access to a computer with Internet to receive study materials such as questionnaires remotely.
 Please be aware that a single visit to King’s College Hospital is desirable but not essential to take part into the study.

 For more information please read the information sheet.

-If you are interested in taking part in the study please contact Victoria Edwards, the Research Assistant for ACTMuS, on firstname.lastname@example.org or by telephone on 020 7848 8462.
+If you are interested in taking part in the study please contact the Research Assistant, Nicola, for ACTMuS on email@example.com.
 Victoria will talk you through the details of the study, give you an opportunity to ask any questions and check whether the study would be suitable for you.

 Please feel free to get in touch even if you have already been in contact with a member of the team but have not previously participated.